loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/continuous-promotion/README.md

 - a project-local `vcluster-wakeup-proxy` `ExternalSecret` sourced from the 1Password item `demo-admin-access-key` via `ClusterSecretStore/vcp-demo-store`
-- a `wake-vcluster` `PromotionTask`
-- a first promotion step that calls the task before `argocd-update`
+- a first inline `http` promotion step that calls the wakeup proxy before `argocd-update`

 That means Kargo no longer waits for Argo to observe `OutOfSync` before a sleeping target starts waking up.